David Kewley: Rescues

-Certain reports from contemporary sources cite what at the time was thought to be insufficient recognition towards the endeavors of Dawsey by the Royal Humane Society.
-On various occasions it was questioned whether Dawsey had in fact received sufficient acknowledgement for his service, a fact supporting the assertion being that he had "only" received certificates when it was generally regarded that awards from the society such as gold, silver and bronze medals had been bestowed on individuals of higher social status for lesser endeavors.
+Certain reports from contemporary sources cite what was thought to be insufficient recognition towards the endeavors of Dawsey by the Royal Humane Society.
+On various occasions it was questioned whether Dawsey had in fact received sufficient acknowledgement for his service.
+For example, he had "only" received certificates when it was generally regarded that awards from the society, such as gold, silver, and bronze medals, had been bestowed on individuals of higher social status for lesser endeavors.
 The High Bailiff of Douglas, Samuel Harris, was instrumental in trying to highlight this perceived short-coming.
 On several occasions Harris described Dawsey as "the bravest man in the town".
-Following numerous letters written to the society by those such as Samuel Harris, these concerns were addressed following a rescue which Dawsey was involved in on 28 July 1888, and for which his bravery was recognised by the awarding of a bronze medal.
+Following numerous letters written to the society by those such as Harris, these concerns were addressed following a rescue on 28 July 1888, for which his bravery was recognised by the awarding of a bronze medal.

 Detailed below are some of the various rescues in which Dawsey Kewley was involved: